 Regus offers a range of flexible packages to suit various business needs that enhance the coworking experience.
 Our membership solutions offer access to a global business lounge network in over 4,000 locations worldwide, providing comfortable and well-equipped spaces to work and network.

 • The lounge membership gives you drop-in access to business lounges anywhere in the world

 • The Coworking and Day Office package allows you to pre-book spaces as needed.

-• An Office package offers fully equipped spaces for professional day-to-day use.
+• The Office package offers fully equipped spaces for professional day-to-day use.

 • Enterprise packages offer fully flexible, customised solutions.

-You can go online to book a Regus coworking space, or do it all through our easy-to-use app, where you can manage your account and bookings all in one place, reserving your favourite office location with real-time availability, and allowing you to secure a booking while you’re on the move.
+You can go online to browse Regus’ extensive selection of coworking space offices and easily book in a few simple steps.
+Or do it all through our user-friendly app, where you can effortlessly reserve desk space, and manage your account and bookings all in one place.
+Reserving your favourite coworking location with real-time availability and allowing you to secure a booking while you’re on the move.

 Want to know more about how we can help with hybrid working?
 Give us a call.